eppixx/announce-lib/Readme.md

-# announce

-This crate allows to send messages (text, images, audio, video) to some supported services.
+This crate allows to send messages (text, images, audio, video) to supported services.

 # Supported services
 Currently supported services are: